freinhold/firstspirit/README.md

 - ProjectGroups-Hotspot: A hotspot for Option-based gom-elements that provides the groups of the current project

-- PermissionValueService: A value-service that allows you to perform permission-based actions in forms, e. g. hide fields for specifiv groups.
+- GroupRestrictionValueService: A value-service that allows you to perform permission-based actions in forms, e. g. hide fields for specifiv groups.
 It's a simple ValueService - therefore you can easily extend it or use it as a template for building ValueServices.

 ## Setup